North Sumatra: Dances

 The traditional dance repertoire includes various types.
-Some are magical, in the form of sacred dances, and some are just entertainment in the form of profane dances.
+Some are in the form of sacred dances and some are solely for entertainment.
 In addition to traditional dances which are part of traditional ceremonies, sacred dances are usually danced by dayu-datu.
 Included in this type of dance are teacher dances and stick dances.
 Datu danced while swinging a magic stick called Tunggal Panaluan.

 Profane dance is usually a young social dance that is danced at a happy party.
 Tortor is danced at the wedding ceremony.
 Usually danced by the audience including the bride and young people.
-These youth dances, for example morah-morah, parakut, sipajok, patam-patam and kebangkiung.
-Magical dances, such as the Nasiaran Tortor Dance, Tunggal Panaluan Tortor Dance.
+These youth dances, for example morah-morah, parakut, sipaj ok, patam-patam and kebangkiung.
+Magical dances, such as the Nasiraan Tortor Dance, Tunggal Panaluan Tor Tor Dance.
 This magical dance is usually performed with great solemnity.